moooooooritz/docker-hpe-alletra-witness-systemd/README.md

 A containerized HPE Nimble/Alletra Witness service running on Rocky Linux with systemd.

+## Disclaimer
+This Docker container setup is **not officially supported by HPE**.
+It provides a modern alternative to running the Witness on an outdated CentOS 7 VM, but use at your own risk and ensure compatibility with your environment.

 ## Features

 - Based on Rocky Linux 8.4 with systemd